MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/deprecated-features.md

 ---

-# Removed or deprecated features for Finance and Operations
+# Removed or deprecated features in previous releases

 [!include [banner](../includes/banner.md)]

+> [!NOTE]
+> This topic is no longer updated.
+To see a current list of features that have been removed or deprecated from Finance and Operations apps, search for **"Removed or deprecated features"** content that relates to the app you're using.

-This topic describes features that have been removed or deprecated for Finance and Operations.
+This topic describes features that have been removed or deprecated from Dynamics 365 for Finance and Operations and previous releases of that product.

 - A *removed* feature is no longer available in the product.
 - A *deprecated* feature is not in active development and may be removed in a future update.

 This list is intended to help you consider these removals and deprecations for your own planning.

-> [!NOTE]
-> Starting with the Finance and Operations July 2017 release with Platform update 8, the type of deployments are noted for each removed or deprecated feature.
-All of the previous releases mentioned in this topic supported cloud deployments only.

-Detailed information about objects in Finance and Operations can be found in the [Technical reference reports](https://mbs.microsoft.com/customersource/northamerica/AX/downloads/reports/axtechrefrep).
-You can compare the different versions of these reports to learn about objects that have changed or been removed in each version of Finance and Operations.
+Detailed information about objects in Finance and Operations apps can be found in the [Technical reference reports](https://mbs.microsoft.com/customersource/northamerica/AX/downloads/reports/axtechrefrep).
+You can compare the different versions of these reports to learn about objects that have changed or been removed in each version of Finance and Operations apps.

 ## Finance 10.0.7 with Platform update 31